Machine Relations

 Week 4: Measure and refresh

 Ask the target query in Perplexity and adjacent AI systems.
-Track the result in a simple table:
+Track the result:

 QueryEngineCited sourcesBrand mentioned?Competitor cited?Next source to build